lee-jiwon/gss-origin-redistribution-ssr/README.md

 preceded, as necessary, by any machine-specific location information that indicates where the GitHub folder is located.

+2. The data file (stata .dta file)

+	gss-1972-and-later-filled-in-recoded-imputed-in-sample.dta

+must be downloaded from [HERE](https://www.dropbox.com/scl/fo/ys78iii2eo952ab7bx9dq/h?dl=0&rlkey=cs33pcs5btwses89loy8rp9rm) and placed into the /data folder before executing any do-files.

+This data file contains imputed and recoded variables, with "_pl" denoting logical imputation using 2006-2014 GSS panels, and "_rf" representing variables with model imputations using the -MissForest- package in R, merged to the original GSS 1972-2018 cross-sectional cumulative years data (release 1, "GSS7218_R1.dta")

-2. It is recommended that do files must be run in order and can be run with the file:
+3. It is recommended that do files must be run in order and can be run with the file:

 	do-all-to-replicate-lee-2023-ssr